kahlertfr/depth-aware-motion-deblurring/docs/chapters/blur-basics.rst

 preferred.
 Whereas the regularization term for the latent image is related to the properties of natural images such as the existence of salient edges.

-Finally the equation is solved by alternating between kernel estimation and image estimation in an iterative way :cite:`CAMPISI2007`.
-Whereupon kernel estimation results depend heavily on the image texture.
+Since this is a non-convex problem we iteratively solve the equation by alternating between kernel estimation and image estimation :cite:`CAMPISI2007`.
+This approach heavily depends on the initialization of the latent image and the blur kernel respectively.
+Thus it can be stuck in local minima.

+The kernel estimation results are influenced by the image texture.
 In regions of no texture any blur kernel is possible because blurring a homogeneous region do not affect the region at all.

 As before spatially-variant blur has to be estimated for regions of nearly equal blur seperately.

-:red:`local minima depend on initialization`

 ..
 Fourier Transformation
 .. ----------------------